JenniferWang/incremental-haskell/Log.md

+### Questions
+## How to write `Observer`?
+Currently, there is a bug in `Observer`.
+When we create a new observer, it returns a copy of `Observer` rather than a proxy.
+Thus, the test would fail.
+Yes, like `Var` (a proxy wrap around `NodeRef`, thus could change value), `Observer` should behave in a similar way.
+But unlike `NodeRef`, which has been used all over the place, creating a `ObserverRef` and another proxy makes code clumsy...

+## How is it possible to mutate value of `Var` while stabilizing?
+If the how program is run in `StateIO`, and it is single threaded, how is it possible to mutate the variable during stabilization?
+Will the main just get stuck there?
+Seems that we might need to fork a new thread to do the computation, but then will we have data race problem cause the whole state is shared?
+To be more specific, we could extract out the current state and pass a copy of it to the child thread, but still, we are not making copy of the nodes.
+As the recomputation is based on the height of nodes, which is stored in the `temp` field, we need to mutate the node in the child thread.

 ## How to add finalizer to observers?
 Currently, all the observer instances are stored in map `State.observer.all` and the correspoinding `Node` keeps a set of `ObsID`, which serves as a key in the map.
 This implementation is less efficient than the original doubly linked list design and doesn't support finalizer. [link](https://github.com/janestreet/incremental/blob/master/src/incremental_intf.ml#L856)

 ## Right now we don't support `onUpdateHandler`

+### Some ideas

+## How to do recomputation?
+In the JS library, they use `adjust_heights_heap` and `recompute_heap` to do recompute necessary nodes.
+The `recompute_heap` is not a real heap.
+It is an array, the index of which is equal to the height of the nodes.
+Each cell constains a pointer to a doubly-linked-list of nodes with the same height.
+We could certainly do the same thing, but we would like to try something much easier currently.
+ - Do not keep the `height` information
+ - Keep a `changedNodes`(List/Set) in the `State`.
+When the user mutate the value of a `Var`, add the node reference to `changedNodes`.
+ - During stabilization, use topological sort (dfs + stack) to update node values starting from the nodes in `changedNodes`.

 ## State transformer `StateIO`
 ```